-Any aggrieve person with standing may file an appeal with the board of adjustment pursuant to Section 3.02.
+Any aggrieve person with standing may file an appeal with the town clerk pursuant to Section 3.02.
 Appeals shall be filed within 30 days from the date of the action alleged an error.

 (B) Official Records:

 Upon receipt of a sufficient application, the zoning administrator shall refer the application and any pertinent record to the board of adjustment.